Cargo Lashing and Securing Services in Vietnam

 Website: https://svcmarine.com/

-Please include cargo description, dimensions, weight, photos, drawings if available, port or yard location, vessel name if available, expected working date, stowage location and any special securing or survey requirements.
+Please include cargo description, dimensions, weight, photos, drawings if available, port or yard location, vessel name if available, expected working date, stowage location and any special securing or survey requirement.

 Frequently Asked Questions